 - What’s the difference between coaching, training, therapy, and spiritual counselling?

 The word ‘coach’ has been thrown around so much lately that its meaning has become bloated almost beyond recognition.
-A lot of people associate it most strongly with sports coaches, which is unfortunate.
+A lot of people associate it most strongly with loud-yelling sports coaches, which is unfortunate.
 There’s a glut of people wanting to share their advice and call it coaching.
 Not that there’s anything wrong with teaching things or educating people -- after all, I do that too.

 But coaching isn’t teaching.
 It isn’t training.